Azure-Samples/burstable-managed-csi-premium/README.md

 Unless you specify a StorageClass for a persistent volume, the default StorageClass will be used.
 Ensure volumes use the appropriate storage you need when requesting persistent volumes.

 > **Important**: Starting in Kubernetes version 1.21, AKS uses CSI drivers only and by default.
-IN this case, the `default` storage class is `managed-csi`.
+In this case, the `default` storage class is `managed-csi`.

 ## Burstable Managed CSI Premium Storage Class